Confidence Intervals for Projections of Partially Identified Parameters: Introduction

-where $T_n(\theta)$ is a test statistic that aggregates violations of the sample analog of the moment (in)equalities, and $c_{1-\alpha}(\theta)$ is a critical value that controls asymptotic coverage, often uniformly over a large class of data generating processes (DGPs).
-In point identified moment equality models, this would be akin to building confidence ellipsoids for $\theta$ by inversion of the $F$-test statistic proposed by \cite{ander:rub49}.

-However, applied researchers are frequently primarily interested in a specific component (or function) of $\theta$, e.g., the returns to education.
+where the test statistic $T_n(\theta)$ aggregates violations of the sample analog of the moment (in)equalities and the critical value $c_{1-\alpha}(\theta)$ controls asymptotic coverage, often uniformly over a large class of data generating processes (DGPs).
+However, applied researchers are frequently interested in a specific component (or function) of $\theta$, e.g., the returns to education.
 Even if not, they may simply want to report separate confidence intervals for components of a vector, as is standard practice in other contexts.
-Thus, consider the projection $p^{\prime }\theta$, where $p$ is a known unit vector.
-To date, it has been common to report as confidence interval for $p^{\prime }\theta$ the projection of $\mathcal C_n(c_{1-\alpha})$:
+Thus, consider inference on the projection $p^{\prime }\theta$, where $p$ is a known unit vector.
+To date, it is common to report as confidence set the corresponding projection of $\mathcal C_n(c_{1-\alpha})$ or the interval

-where $n$ denotes sample size; see for example \cite{CilibertoTamer09}, \cite{Grieco14} and \cite{dic:mor16}.
-Such projection is asymptotically valid, but typically yields conservative and therefore needlessly large confidence intervals.
+which will miss any ``gaps" in a disconnected projection but is much easier to compute.
+This approach yields asymptotically valid but typically conservative and therefore needlessly large confidence regions.
 The potential severity of this effect is easily appreciated in a point identified example.
-Given a $\sqrt{n}$-consistent estimator $\hat{\theta}_n \in \R^d$ with limiting covariance matrix equal to the identity matrix, a 95\% confidence interval for $\theta_k$ is obtained as $\hat{\theta}_{n,k}\pm 1.96$, $k=1,\dots,d$.
-In contrast, if $d=10$, then projection of a 95\% Wald confidence ellipsoid yields $\hat{\theta}_{n,k}\pm 4.28$ with true coverage of essentially $1$.
-We refer to this problem as \emph{projection conservatism}.
+Given a $\sqrt{n}$-consistent estimator $\hat{\theta}_n \in \R^d$ with limiting covariance matrix equal to the identity matrix, the usual 95\% confidence interval for $\theta_k$ equals $[\hat{\theta}_{n,k}-1.96,\hat{\theta}_{n,k}+1.96]$.
+Yet the analogy to $CI^{proj}_n$ would be projection of a 95\% confidence ellipsoid, which with $d=10$ yields $[\hat{\theta}_{n,k}-4.28,\hat{\theta}_{n,k}+4.28]$ and a true coverage of essentially $1$.

-Our first contribution is to provide a bootstrap-based \emph{calibrated projection} method that largely anticipates and corrects for projection conservatism.
-For each candidate $\theta $, $\hat{c}_{n}(\theta )$ is calibrated so that across bootstrap repetitions the projection of $\theta $ is covered with at least some pre-specified probability.
-Computationally, this bootstrap is relatively attractive because we linearize all constraints around $\theta $, so that coverage of $p^\prime\theta$ corresponds to the projection of a stochastic linear constraint set covering zero.
-We then propose the confidence interval

-We prove that $CI_n$ asymptotically covers $p^\prime\theta$ with probability at least $1-\alpha$ uniformly over a large class of DGPs and that it is weakly shorter than \eqref{eq:def_ci_AS} for each $n$.\footnote{ This comparison is based on projection of the confidence set of \cite{AS} and holds the choice of tuning parameters and criterion function in \eqref{eq:def_ci_AS} and \eqref{eq:def_ci} constant across methods.} We also provide simple conditions under which it is asymptotically strictly shorter.